 Guideline 16 - Improved publication and dissemination of execution information

-Member States should ensure that action plans and reports adopted in response to judgments of the Court are of high quality and fully explain the changes proposed or the measures taken as compared to the situation incriminated addressed by the Court taking into account the Guide for the drafting of action plans and reports for the execution of judgments of the European Court of Human Rights drafted by the Department for the execution of judgments. and, aAs appropriate, member States should also draw on relevant recommendations and advice by Council of Europe institutions and expert and monitoring bodies.
+Member States should ensure that action plans and reports adopted in response to judgments of the Court are of high quality and fully explain the changes proposed or the measures taken as compared to the situation incriminated addressed by the Court, taking into account the Guide for the drafting of action plans and reports for the execution of judgments of the European Court of Human Rights drafted by the Department for the execution of judgments. and, aAs appropriate, member States should also draw on relevant recommendations and advice by Council of Europe institutions and expert and monitoring bodies.

 Opt 1.
 Member States should also ensure that such plans and reports are rapidly made public, if need be, in the national relevant language and appropriately disseminated, including to NHRIs and other actors involved in execution, as should decisions of the Committee of Ministers with respect to their adequacy or implementation.